WNKY

 WNKY (channel 40) is a television station in Bowling Green, Kentucky, United States, affiliated with NBC and CBS.
-It is owned by Marquee Broadcasting alongside two low-power stations: Ion Television affiliate WNKY-LD (channel 35) and Glasgow-licensed Country Network affiliate WDNZ-LD (channel 11).
+It is owned by Marquee Broadcasting alongside Ion Television affiliate WNKY-LD (channel 35) and Glasgow-licensed Country Network affiliate WDNZ-LD (channel 11).
 The three stations share studios on Chestnut Street in downtown Bowling Green; WNKY's transmitter is located on Pilot Knob near Smiths Grove, Kentucky.

 History

 Construction of the station (1983–1989)

 The FCC granted a construction permit for channel 40 on October 21, 1983, to CMM Communications of Crossville, Tennessee.
 In 1984, the construction permit was bought by local businessman John M. Cunningham of Crossville.
 In 1988, Bob Rodgers, president of Word Broadcasting of Louisville, purchased the construction permit about two years after he successfully launched upstart station WBNA (channel 21) in that city.

 As an independent station (1989–1992)

 The newly licensed station began broadcasting as WQQB on December 17, 1989.
 At its first sign-on, the outlet operated as a religious independent station airing an analog signal on UHF channel 40.
 Early on, it struggled in a small market used to all-VHF stations, where ABC affiliate WBKO (channel 13) was all but dominant in Bowling Green proper.
 The "Big Three" VHF stations based in Nashville were easily received either over-the-air or via cable in the Bowling Green area, and had equal loyalty that WQQB struggled to overcome.
 In the rush to come to air, it also had a poor overall signal that wasn't easily received, as well as on-air technical problems that occurred on a regular basis.
-In its first year, many television viewers in the area didn't know of the station's existence as the station had little to no coverage on cable systems outside the immediate Bowling Green area; the revised must-carry rules would not come into effect for another three years.
+In its first year, many television viewers in the area did not know of the station's existence as the station didn't have carriage on any cable systems at the time; the revised must-carry rules would not come into effect for another three years.

-In 1990, Storer Communications (later TKR Cable, then InterMedia, later Insight Communications, now Charter/Spectrum cable) became the first local cable system to carry the station, assigning it to cable channel 27, temporarily replacing Nashville commercial independent station WXMT (channel 30, now WUXP-TV), which had lost its Fox affiliation to WZTV (channel 17) that February; WXMT would return to area cable systems around 1993, when that station committed to become a UPN affiliate once that network launched in January 1995.
+In March 1990, Storer Communications (later TKR Cable, later InterMedia, later Insight Communications, now Charter/Spectrum cable) became the first local cable system to carry the station, assigning it to cable channel 27, temporarily replacing Nashville commercial independent station WXMT (channel 30, now WUXP-TV), which had lost its Fox affiliation to WZTV (channel 17) that February; WXMT would return to area cable systems around 1993, when that station committed to become a charter UPN affiliate once that network launched in January 1995.